secure-compilation/SECOMP/README.md

 The file `table.html` contains a mapping from claims from the paper to definitions and proofs.

-## Main branch: `ccs-submission`
+## Main branch: `ccs-main`

 This branch contains the extension of CompCert to compartments, which involved updating the languages, passes, and correctness proofs.
 This extension can be built into a compiler binary that can be used to compile compartmentalized C programs that can be executed.
-It also includes the systematic testing infrastructure employed to validate the assumptions and expected behavior of the back-translation function.
+This also includes the recomposition proof and the systematic testing infrastructure employed to validate the assumptions and expected behavior of the back-translation function.

-The updated correctness proof is mostly complete and can be found in file `driver/Compiler.v`, theorems `transf_c_program_correct` and `separate_transf_c_program_correct`, and only depends on CompCert's existing axioms, or small adaptions thereof to account for the addition of compartments to the compiler, except for file `Stackingproof.v` which still has to be adapted to some recent changes.
+The updated correctness proof is basically complete and can be found in file `driver/Compiler.v`, theorems `transf_c_program_correct` and `separate_transf_c_program_correct`, and only depends on CompCert's existing axioms, or small adaptions thereof to account for the addition of compartments to the compiler, except a few admits in file `Stackingproof.v` which still has to be fully adapted to some recent changes.

 To verify this, uncomment and execute `Print Assumptions transf_c_program_correct` and `Print Assumptions separate_transf_c_program_correct`.
 This will load and print the list of axiomatized results used in the proofs.
+This can be compared to the output of these commants for standard CompCert on branch `master`.

 The following files include the most interesting changes:
  - Compartment model: file `common/AST.v`, modules `COMPTYPE` and `COMP`.